SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 This function takes a dictionary with parameter names (not necessarily the full names, they are searched) as keys and iterables specifying how the parameter changes for each run as the argument.
 Note that all iterables need to be of the same length.
-For examples.
+For example:

 >>> traj.f_explore({'ncars':[42,44,45,46], 'ncycles' :[1,4,6,6]})